 You may have seen the recent headlines on the United Methodist Church voting with a slim majority to retain a traditional understanding of marriage.
 Our local congregation here in Marysville denounces this position and remain fully committed to our vision of grace and love for all people.
 Our LGBTQIA+ siblings are welcome and can feel safe in our space.

 We are a progressive United Methodist Christian community in Marysville, Washington connected with people in Marysville, Smokey Point, Arlington, Lake Stevens, Everett, Granite Falls and Monroe.
-We gather for worship Sundays at 8:30, 9:45 & 11:00 am.
+We gather for Summer worship Sundays at 9:00am & 10:30am.

 Have you heard about our dreams for our next thirty years?
 Check it out!

 We grow by staying in hard conversations with God and each other.
 We don’t back down from our doubts and tough questions.
 We journey into them together.

 Questions about God, faith and life are normal, expected and celebrated here.
 It means our faith is alive.

 Some of the questions we ask around here: If life seems good as it is, why do I need God?
 Do miracles still happen?
 How do I understand the Bible if I don't take it all literally?
 Does God care about my sexuality?
 Is it okay to be angry at God?